trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The real Trilinos project and repository itself is an advanced example for the usage of TriBITS.
 Almost every single-repository use case for TriBITS is demonstrated somewhere in Trilinos.
-While some of the usage of TriBITS in Trilinos may not be not examplary (e.g., because it represents old usage, or was written by CMake/TriBITS beginners) it does represent real working usage.
+While some of the usage of TriBITS in Trilinos may not be not exemplary (e.g., because it represents old usage, or was written by CMake/TriBITS beginners) it does represent real working usage.
-Given that Trilinos is a widely avaiable software repository, anyone should be able to access a newer version of Trilinos and mine it for CMake and TriBITS examples.
+Given that Trilinos is a widely available software repository, anyone should be able to access a newer version of Trilinos and mine it for CMake and TriBITS examples.